-I am a comparative-historical sociologist and assistant research scientist at the Arrighi Center for Global Studies, Johns Hopkins University.
+I am a comparative-historical sociologist and an assistant professor of sociology at Georgia State University.
 My research interests include comparative-historical sociology, historical capitalism, global inequality, urbanization and urban development in world history and contemporary form of urban governance.

 I completed my Ph.D. degree in the Department of Sociology at the Johns Hopkins University in December 2013.
 My Ph.D. dissertation, entitled The City in Time and Space: Urbanization and the World Economy.
 Reconceptualizing urban distributions as historically contingent formations of size hierarchies, my dissertation sought to critically engage the nexus of capital accumulation and urban formation and provide a constructive criticism of much the current debate regarding the emergence of global cities as both centers of concentrated poverty, the Global Slums, and the World Cities of financial and political power.
 Through this prism, the relationship between urban development and the changing structure of world power can be utilized to understand the conditional forces of historical capital and the intertwined relationship of political, economic, and social conditions in twenty-first century urbanization.
 Professor Giovanni Arrighi (1937-2009) and Professor Beverly Silver served as my primary advisors, and my dissertation committee included Professors Ho-Fung Hung, Siba Grovogui, Katrina McDonald and Christopher Chase-Dunn.